Connections are created and managed using a ConnectionFactory. Ldaptive provides three implementations of ConnectionFactory:

-startTLS / SSL
+startTLS / LDAPS

 In practice it is not advisable to downgrade a TLS connection, after all, you’ve already done the hard work to establish a TLS connection.
 In fact, many LDAP servers don’t even support the operation.
-The server will simply close the connection if a stopTLS operation is received.
+The server will simply close the connection if a stopTLS request is received.
 Consequently ldaptive doesn’t have functions for starting and stopping TLS on an open connection.
 You must decide whether you wish to use startTLS before the connection is opened.

 When using SSL or startTLS trust errors are very common.
 The client must be configured to trust the server and when performing client authentication, the server must be configured to trust the client.
 This sections deals with how to configure your LDAP client with the proper trust and authentication material.